keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 ## Introduction

 Large Language Models (LLMs) have been shown to be effective at a variety of NLP tasks.
-An LLM is first pre-trained on a large corpus of text using general pre-training tasks.
+An LLM is first pre-trained on a large corpus of text in a self-supervised fashion.
 Pre-training helps LLMs learn general-purpose knowledge, such as statistical relationships between words.
 An LLM can then be fine-tuned on a downstream task of interest (such as sentiment analysis).